Bayesian prediction of jumps in large panels of time series data: Out-of-sample forecasting

 \subsection{Prediction by using joint modelled jump intensities}

 Let $\M_{\mathrm{mvj}}$ be our proposed SV with jumps model, defined by equations \eqref{eq:obs}--\eqref{eq:poisson} and \eqref{eq:intenstrans}--\eqref{eq:facdyn3}.
-To compare the predictive performance of $\M_{\mathrm{mvj}}$ with the performance of competing models by utilizing predictive Bayes factors, we need to estimate the marginal likelihood $p(R_{T+1:T+j}|R_{1:T},\M_{\mathrm{mvj}})$ for each $j=1,\ldots,\ell$.
+To compare the predictive performance of $\M_{\mathrm{mvj}}$ with the performance of competing models we need to estimate the predictive densities $p(R_{T+j}|R_{1:T+j-1},\M_{\mathrm{mvj}})$, for each $j=1,\ldots,\ell$.
 This could be achieved with a particle filter algorithm, constructed similarly to the case of independent SV models, as described in section \ref{sec:compuni}.
-However, in the case of $\M_{\mathrm{mvj}}$, particle filter algorithms deliver poor estimations of the marginal likelihoods since the importance weights, calculated at each of their steps, have large variance and the estimation of $p(R_{T+1:T+j}|R_{1:T},\M_{\mathrm{mvj}})$ is based on a few samples with large weights.
+However, in the case of $\M_{\mathrm{mvj}}$, particle filter algorithms deliver poor estimations of the marginal likelihoods since the importance weights, calculated at each of their steps, have large variance.

 We develop an alternative sequential importance sampling algorithm to obtain the desired estimates which is based on the annealed importance sampling (AIS) proposed by \cite{neal2001annealed}.
-AIS utilizes the method of simulated annealing (Kirkpatrick et al., 1983) to construct an importance sampling algorithm for drawing weighted samples from an unnormalized target distribution.
+AIS utilizes the method of simulated annealing \citep{kirkpatrick1983optimization} to construct an importance sampling algorithm for drawing weighted samples from an unnormalized target distribution.
 The proposal distribution of the algorithm is based on a sequence of auxiliary distributions and Markov transition kernels that leave them invariant.
 As in any importance sampling algorithm, the sample mean of the importance weights is an estimation of the ratio between the normalizing constants of the target and proposal distributions.
 Moreover, the output of AIS can be used for the estimation of expectations with respect to any of the auxiliary distributions used for the construction of the algorithm.
-Here we exploit these features of AIS to estimate the marginal likelihoods.
+Here we exploit these features of AIS to draw samples from the posterior predictive distributions of interest and to estimate their densities.
 In the rest of the section we provide a detailed description of how we apply AIS, $\M_{\mathrm{mvj}}$ is suppressed throughout except when it is necessary.